-Rick Allan Rhoades has an execution scheduled for 6 pm local time on Tuesday, September 28, 2021, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-Fifty-seven-year-old Rick is sentenced to death for the murder of 31-year-old Charles Allen, and 33-year-old Bradley Allen on September 13, 1991.
-Rick has spent the last 28 years on death row in Texas.
+Texas carried out the execution of Rick Allan Rhoades on Tuesday, September 28, 2021.
+Rick was pronounced dead at 6:29 pm local time, inside the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+He was 57 years of age.
+Rick was executed for the murders of 31-year-old Charles Allen, and 33-year-old Bradley Allen on September 13, 1991.
+For the last 28 years of his life, Rick was on death row in Texas.

 Rick Rhoades was born in Michigan and had a difficult childhood.
 Rick’s biological father abused him.
 He was eventually given up for adoption by his biological mother, who claims she was tricked into it.
 Rick was a member of the Navy, where he was court-martialed, receiving a sentenced of 90 days hard labor.
 Rick has a lengthy criminal record including statutory rape, and burglary of churches, homes, and farms.
 He once threatened to kill a club bouncer and was convicted for possessing a switchblade.
 He often fled from the police and threatened them with violence during arrests.
 Rick obtained his GED (General Equivalency Diploma) while in prison.